Vishvendra07/Vfied/README.md

 # Vfied
 Overview
-Welcome to the QuickDeploy Website Project!
+Welcome to the Vfied Website Project!
 This project aims to simplify the process of deploying a website on the internet by providing an easy-to-use script that allows you to purchase domains and deploy your site within seconds.

 Features